Diego García-Sayán: Education

-García Sayán attended the "Santa Maria" School, graduating from high-school in 1967.
+García Sayán attended the "Santa María" School, graduating from high-school in 1967.
 He then attended the Pontifical Catholic University of Peru in Lima, graduating with a bachelor's degree in 1969.
 He continued his studies at the University of Texas, at Austin in 1970, and returned to the Pontifical Catholic University of Peru for his law degree in 1975, where he has, since then, also taught law.

 On his spare time, Mr. García Sayán is a percussionist and motorcycle enthusiast, the former from his times as a teenager, when he and several of his school friends as well as others from other schools, formed the rock group Los Hang Ten's.